Building Western Australia was the Carpenter Government’s key priority in the 2008-09 State Budget, Treasurer Eric Ripper said today.

 The Treasurer said the 2008-09 Budget also made housing more affordable with a $1.2billion tax relief package that would slash stamp duty on the median-priced house by about 15 per cent, saving a homebuyer about $3,000.

-The package also includes reductions in land tax and payroll tax reforms to ease the compliance burden on business.
+The package also included reductions in land tax and payroll tax reforms to ease the compliance burden on business.

-He said capital works included $1.07billion for the new major stadium at Kitchener Park in Subiaco, $506million for the new museum on the former East Perth Power Station site and $319million for the redevelopment of Perth’s Swan River foreshore.
+He said capital works included $1.07billion for the new major stadium at Kitchener Park in Subiaco, $506million towards the new museum on the former East Perth power station site and $319million for the redevelopment of Perth’s Swan River foreshore.

-Also included was $810million for roads, including $246.3million for the new Perth-Bunbury Highway, $1.1billion for water infrastructure, $1.2billion for improving electricity infrastructure and $212million for the construction and purchase of public rental housing.
+Also included was $810million for roads, including $246.3 million for the new Perth-to-Bunbury Highway, $1.1billion for water infrastructure, $1.2billion for improving electricity infrastructure and $212million for the purchase and construction of public rental housing.

 Highlights of the local capital works program included: